TheAxonLab/defacing-and-qc-analysis/data/README.md

 - `from_mongodb_to_dataframe.py` is the script to load the ratings from the mongo database into a dataframe.

+- `augment_IXI_df.py` is the script to reconstruct the pairing to match the non-defaced image with its corresponding defaced image for each subject using the pairing dictionary that we saved when we performed the randomization.

-- `IXI_ratings_df.tsv` contains the quality scores assigned by the 4 raters on the images of the IXI dataset.
+- `IXI_ratings_df.csv` contains the quality scores assigned by the 4 raters on the images of the IXI dataset.

 - `simulate_data.R` is a script to simulate raters manually assigning quality grades to subjects in original and defaced conditions.
 The simulated data have a positive bias towards defaced ratings.